© 2021, Christian Cassidy. Updated 2026.

 Business

-design a new, five-storey, $35,000 building on the site.
-The entire structure would
+design a new, five-storey building on the site that would cost around $35,000.

 While under construction in January 1904, a worker

-named William Beckett of 307 Alexander Avenue was taken serious ill.
-He
+named William Beckett of 307 Alexander Avenue was taken seriously ill.

-stricken with "severe case of cramps".
+stricken with a "severe case of cramps".
 Newspapers didn't go into detail

 about what exactly happened, but Beckett, who appears to have been a